Gitisntreal/civ-ipriot-smiley/knowledge_and_evidence.md

             self.pixels[pixel] = eyes

    >  the reason why it stand out the most is because it is re-using the eye varibles to store more code/ data into it versus in happy it does not do this.
-4. How does this difference affect the functionality of these classes
+5. How does this difference affect the functionality of these classes
    >   where in happy if wide_open is true then pixel colour is set to blank and if false then pixel colour is set to yellow where the default for wide_open is True where as in sad it using the same parameter but works differently within the loop where it is re-using the varible eyes to store the colour value (self.blank and self.yellow) which is overwriting the original eye list meaning after the first iteration it no longer refers to the pixel position of the eye but is a True/False statement for colours.
    >

 ### 2.6.
 Where is the Sense(Hat) in the code?

 1. Which class(es) utilize the functionality of the SenseHat?
-   > The class smiley utilize the functionality of SenseHat
+   > The class smiley directly utilize the functionality of SenseHat while the subclasses indirectly utilize SenseHat through the superclass Smiley

 2. Which of these classes directly interact with the SenseHat functionalities?
-   >
-   >
+   >  Smiley uses the SenseHat() directly
+   >  Happy and Sad uses SenseHat indirctly through .show() which is inherited through smiley

 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
-   > Your answer here
-   >
+   > The smiley class encapsulate SenseHat via using self.sensehat = SenseHat(), what it does is the sensehat hardware object is created within the class smiley in which it is stored as  an instances variable and classes such as happy and sad doesn't need to understand how SenseHat works, they only need to call it ( self.show()) meaning that the happy and sad classes only need to draw the mouth and eye and does not need to address the pixel position and lighting of the pixels.

 ### 2.7.
 Sad Smileys Can’t Blink (Or Can They?)